Service Leadership Corps FAQs

 Who is eligible to apply for the Service Leadership Corps?

 The Service Leadership Corps is open to U.S. veterans, Guardsmen, and Reservists from all branches and generations of service.
-Applicants must reside in the Continental U.S., Alaska, Hawaii or Puerto Rico, has completed one year of military service and has a Character of Service above a “Dishonorable Discharge.”
+Applicants must reside in the Continental U.S., Hawaii or Puerto Rico, have completed one year of military service and have a Character of Service above a “Dishonorable Discharge.”